Cray-HPE/docs-csm/operations/network/gateway_testing.md

 The test will find the first UAI `cray-uai-gateway-test` image to create the test UAI.
 A different image may optionally be specified by using the `--imagename` option.

-The test will use /root/.ssh/id_rsa.pub as the default public key for creating the test UAI.
-If you wish to use a different key, you can use the --publickey option.

 ## Example Results

 The results of running the tests will show the following